A formula for the Euler class of foliations: The maw dual graph

 \subsection{Producing nonisotopic foliations}

-Sometimes, we might want to understand how the Euler class of a foliation changes when it is carried by a hierarchy, and we reverse the orientation to one of its decomposing surfaces.
-The following lemma establishes the case for ``depth-most" decomposing disks.
-Here, by \emph{depth-most} we mean that the decomposing surface is the one of the last decomposition in a given complete sutured manifold hierarchy.
+Sometimes, we might want to understand how the Euler class of a foliation changes when it is carried by a branched surface, and we reverse the orientation of one of its sectors to construct a different foliation.
+This operation surely yields a new cooriented branched surface if the given sector is a \emph{source sector}, i.e., the maw vector field points always out of it.